What is Blastocyst Culture ?

 The word ‘Blastocyst’ refers to the stage that the human embryo reaches approximately five to six days after fertilisation.
 It is the stage of development that the embryo must reach before it can hatch and implant in the lining of the uterus.
-The blastocyst stage embryo has many cells (typically between 50 and 200) and the cells are organised into two types: the ‘trophectoderm’, whose main role is in implantation; and the ‘inner cell mass’, which will give rise to the foetus itself.
+The blastocyst stage embryo has many cells (typically between 50 and 200) and the cells are organised into two types : 1.
+Trophectoderm whose main role is in implantation 2. inner cell mass which will give rise to the foetus itself.

-Why exetend the time that the Embryos are Cultured in the laboratory?
+Why extend the time that the Embryos are Cultured in the laboratory ?

 Transfer of embryos at the blastocyst stage may also provide a better coordination between the embryo and the uterus, by putting the embryo back in the right place (the uterus) at the right time (blastocyst stage).

-In the female body, the egg is normally fertilised at the top of the fallopian tube and embryo development continues as it moves towards the uterus (see Figure 1).
+In the female body, the egg is normally fertilised at the top of the fallopian tube and embryo development continues as it moves towards the uterus.
 The embryo reaches the uterus after about five days as the embryo is forming a blastocyst.
 Transferring blastocyst stage embryos in IVF is thought to enhance the chance of pregnancy by more closely mimicking the timing of the ‘normal’ situation than transfer of cleavage stage embryos to the uterus.

 As blastocyst culture can help to determine which embryos have the best chance of being able to implant.
 The number of embryos that we replace into the uterus can be reduced without compromising the chance of pregnancy.
-This therefore reduces the risk of a multiple pregnancy.
+Therefore, this reduces the risk of a multiple pregnancy.

-There is always the possibility that extended culture shows that none of a group of embryos is destined to develop to the blastocyst stage.
-In this case the IVF cycle may end without an embryo transfer at all.
+There is also the possibility that extended culture shows that none of a group of embryos is destined to develop to the blastocyst stage.
+In this case, the IVF cycle may end without an embryo transfer at all.

 It is possible to successfully cryopreserve blastocyst stage embryos.
 However, as extended culture filters out a lot of embryos that are not destined to progress beyond early stages, it is likely that the number of surplus embryos available for freezing will be reduced following extended culture.